Family Reunification Residency · Serbia Updated June 2026

 Quick answer

-• Covers spouses, dependent children, and qualifying dependent parents
+Spouse, dependent children, and qualifying dependent parents.

 What the permit holder needs to demonstrate